Jim Gordon (character): Barbara Eileen Kean

+Barbara Eileen Kean is Gordon's ex-wife and Barbara's mother in post-Crisis continuity.

 James Gordon Jr.

-Gordon and his wife, Barbara Kean are the parents of a son named James Gordon Jr. (Batman #404-407).
-James Jr. and his mother moved to Chicago after she divorced the elder Gordon.
-After his introduction in Batman: Year One, the character appeared almost exclusively in comics set during the Year One era, and went virtually unmentioned in present day.
-Scott Snyder's story Batman: The Black Mirror reintroduced James Jr. as an adult, and establishes that he is a sociopath who tortures and kills for pleasure.
-He is institutionalized as a teenager after he disfigures a school bus driver who insulted him.
-After he is released years later, he commits a series of brutal murders, while trying to frame the Joker for his crimes.
-After nearly killing his mother, and capturing his step-sister, James Jr. is apprehended by his father and Batman (Dick Grayson), and institutionalized in Arkham.

-In The New 52, James Jr. appears in the Batgirl series.
-He escapes from Arkham, and begins stalking his sister, whom he views as a rival for his father's affection.
-The series reveals that he deliberately caused the divorce of his parents: he killed a cat his mother had bought for Barbara and then threatened to kill his sister if she did not leave the family and threatened to kill Barbara if she tried to contact them ever again.

-A different version of James Gordon Jr. appears briefly in the films Batman Begins and The Dark Knight, in which he is portrayed as the young son of James and Barbara.
-In the latter film, Two-Face tries to kill the boy in order to get back at Gordon, whom he blames for the death of his fiancée, Rachel Dawes.
-Batman saves James Jr. by tackling Two-Face off of a roof, killing him.

-Jimmy Jr was mentioned in the Batwoman episode "We're All Mad Here".
+James Gordon Jr. is Jim's son.
+James Jr. is later established to be a sociopath.

 Sarah Essen

 Sarah Essen (Batman Annual #13, Batman: Legends of the Dark Knight Annual #2) was first referenced as Gordon's wife during the future tale The Dark Knight Returns.
 She first appeared fully in Batman: Year One as a co-worker with whom Gordon has an extra-marital affair.
 After realizing they could not be together, she transferred out of state.
 Years after his divorce, Sarah returns to Gotham, and the two renew their relationship.
 After marrying Gordon, Sarah is murdered by Joker at the end of the No Man's Land storyline.
 Flashpoint altered the events in the DC Universe's timeline, so during The New 52 era, Sarah's marriage to Gordon never happened.
 However, starting with 2016's DC Rebirth, characters have begun to remember pre-New 52 events.
 As such, in The Joker (vol. 2) #6, Jim Gordon refers to Barbara Kean Gordon as his first wife, which implies that he married another woman after her.